Alfredo Di Stéfano: Managerial career

 After retirement, Di Stéfano moved into coaching.
 He guided Argentine club Boca Juniors to win two titles, the 1969 Nacional when the team won the Nacional championship. and the 1969 Copa Argentina.

 After his successful run in Argentina, in Di Stéfano returned to Spain for the 1970-71 season winning La Liga and the European Cup Winners' Cup with Valencia.
 He also managed Sporting in the 1974–75 season.

-In 1981, Di Stefano was hired as coach of River Plate, the club where he had debuted as player.
+In 1981, Di Stéfano was hired as coach of River Plate, the club where he had debuted as player.
 With Mario Kempes as the star player of the team, Di Stéfano led River Plate to win the 1981 Nacional championship.

 Di Stéfano was also coach of Real Madrid between 1982 and 1984.
 In the 1982–83 season, they finished second in La Liga and were defeated in the finals of the 1982 Supercopa de España, Copa de la Liga, and Copa del Rey.
 Madrid also reached the European Cup Winners' Cup final that season, but were also beaten by Aberdeen, managed by Alex Ferguson.
 The team also finished second in the La Liga of next season again.
 He also returned to Valencia in 1986 to guide them back to La Liga by winning the Segunda Division after their relegation the season prior before his arrival.